radius-project/bicep-types-aws/artifacts/bicep/aws/aws.athena/default/types.md

 * **CreationTime**: string (ReadOnly): The date and time the workgroup was created.
 * **Description**: string: The workgroup description.
 * **Name**: string (Required, Identifier): The workGroup name.
-* **RecursiveDeleteOption**: bool: The option to delete the workgroup and its contents even if the workgroup contains any named queries.
+* **RecursiveDeleteOption**: bool (WriteOnly): The option to delete the workgroup and its contents even if the workgroup contains any named queries.
 * **State**: string: The state of the workgroup: ENABLED or DISABLED.
 * **Tags**: [Tag](#tag)[]: One or more tags, separated by commas, that you want to attach to the workgroup as you create it
 * **WorkGroupConfiguration**: [WorkGroupConfiguration](#workgroupconfiguration): The workgroup configuration